 Suitable for unifocal tumours

-PSA recurrence between 10 and 30% depending on extent of tumour.
+PSA recurrence between 10 and 30% depending on the extent of the tumour

 Cannot be repeated